Tyrrrz/Ressy/Readme.md

 #### Manifest resources

-A manifest resource (type `24`) contains XML data that identifies and describes native assemblies that an application should bind to at run time.
+A manifest resource (type `24`) contains XML data that identifies and describes native assemblies that the application should bind to at run-time.
 It may also contain other information, such as application settings, requested execution level, and more.

 To learn more about application manifests, see [this article](https://docs.microsoft.com/en-us/windows/win32/sbscs/application-manifests).